solarunderscore/Easy-Arch-Installation/README.md

 `pacman -S grub efibootmgr`
 and this should install everything you need for GRUB to run!

-You may also want to install the OS prober package if you are dual booting, but I will always get this package just incase.
+You may also want to install the OS prober package if you are dual booting, get this package if you are planning on installing another operating system on the same disk.
 Run the command,
 `pacman -S os-prober`
 This should install without any issues.

-Now mount your EFI partition so we can install your bootloader.
-Run the command:
-`mkdir /mnt/efi` (to make your directory)
-`mount /dev/efi_partition /mnt/efi` (to mount your EFI to the newly-created directory.)
-Replace `efi_partition` with your actual EFI partition.

 Time to install GRUB to your /efi/ directory.
 Run this in your terminal,
-`grub-install --target=x86_64-efi --efi-directory=/mnt/efi/ --bootloader-id=GRUB`
+`grub-install --target=x86_64-efi --efi-directory=/efi/ --bootloader-id=GRUB`

 Now we will create the GRUB configuration file.
 To do this run,
 `grub-mkconfig -o /boot/grub/grub.cfg`